Rahulvks/AI-FOR-S.E.A./README.md

 2- Traffic Management (How may we improve the traffic congestion for Southeast Asia's roads by leveraging Grab's booking demand data)

+(I will be uploading code on 17 June 2019)

 Challenge Deadline - 17 June 2019
 Shorlisted candidate - 24 June 2019
 Demo Day - 2 July 2019